300 Jay Street

 Brooklyn, NY 11201

 The School of Arts and Sciences plays two important roles.
-It is home to a number of majors: transfer degrees in Liberal Arts and Liberal Arts and Science, associate degrees in computer science and chemical technology, and the baccalaureate degree in applied mathematics.
+It is home to a number of majors: transfer degrees in Liberal Arts and Liberal Arts and Science, Associate degrees in Computer Science and Chemical Technology, Liberal Arts and Sciences (LAA), Liberal Arts and Sciences (LAS), and Baccalaureate degrees in Applied Chemistry, Applied Mathematics - Financial Science, Applied Mathematics - Information Science, Applied Mathematics - Science, Applied Computational Physics, Biomedical Informatics, Data Analytics/Economics, Health Communication, Professional and Technical Writing.
 Just as importantly, faculty in the School provide all City Tech students with courses that support a relevant and well-rounded general education, helping to make City Tech graduates effective professionals, informed citizens, and lifelong learners.

 The program adapts City Tech’s Chemistry Department offerings to meet the education requirements of 21st century laboratory science careers in and around New York City.